gjbex/datasink/docs/data_sink.md

 ```

 Optionally, `data_sink` can produce feedback useful for tuning and/or debugging.
 The `-verbose` flag allows to set the level of information printed to standard error.
 For level 0 there is no feedback, level ` provides run time information, higher levels may be added in future.

+Help on the avaible command line options for this command can be obtained using the `-?` flag.